Background blur

 Key Takeaways

-• Box breathing is a simple, accessible technique for reducing stress and enhancing focus.
+• Box breathing is a simple, accessible technique with roots in ancient yogic practices (pranayama) that can significantly reduce stress and improve focus.

-• Box breathing activates the parasympathetic nervous system, promoting relaxation and reducing stress hormones.
+• Box breathing activates the parasympathetic nervous system, counteracting the stress response and promoting relaxation and a 'rest and digest' state.

 📝In-Depth Guide